 - Add the chopped tomatoes and onion to your blender with the canned tomatoes and blend everything well.

 - Get out your frying pan and heat the oil at a medium-high temperature.
 When the oil is hot, add the cumin seeds and cardamom.
 When the cumin start to sizzle and darken (but don’t let them darken too much - black burnt cumin seeds are very bitter), add the crushed garlic and grated ginger.

 - It’s super unscientific but sniff the cooking aroma and when the raw or uncooked smell of the garlic goes away, add the pureed tomatoes and onion.
 Stir quickly to avoid spattering unless you love scrubbing the back-splash after every meal.

-- Turn down the heat to medium and simmer for two minutes, stirring just enough to avoid those apocalyptic bursts of backsplash and clothes staining tomato bombs.
+- Turn down the heat to medium and simmer for two minutes, stirring just enough to avoid those apocalyptic bursts.

-- Add all the remaining spices (turmeric, cayenne, coriander powder, garam masala, black pepper powder) and mix very well.
+- Add all the remaining spices (turmeric, cayenne, ground coriander, garam masala, black pepper) and mix very well.

-- Add the water and crumble the stock cube in and mix mix mix!
+- Add the vegetable stock, crumble the stock cube in and mix well.